Oren-Fanok/Acquire-and-Analyze-Data-Engineering-Project/README.md

 # Analysis 3: Spacy SVO Parsing by Party

 In the third analysis, each group is run through a parsing analysis that outputs the 20 most common subject-verb-object (SVO) trios.

 # Analysis 4: Text Comparison between Parties

-The text comparison analysis finds words disproportionately represented in each group when compared to the other political parties tweets.
+The text comparison analysis finds words disproportionately represented in each group when compared to the other political party's tweets.
 Please refer to my text comparison repo for more background.